 It is therefore possible to select a programming language that is appropriate for the problem at hand.
 SAP is already promoting this by offering AI services not in ABAP.
 Instead, the manufacturer itself implements them natively in Python.

 This approach can also be applied to NP-hard problems in the logistics environment.
 These are traditionally implemented in resource-saving languages such as C++, which is made possible and easy to integrate with SAP HANA XSA.
 The framework program, which calls the compute-intensive program parts as an XSA web service, can, in this case, still be implemented in ABAP.

 By opening up to popular programming languages, SAP has paved the way for a massive increase in the number of available program libraries and frameworks.
 No longer are ready-made solutions limited to the sparse range of ABAP classes and function modules delivered by SAP.
 Instead, the entire open source world is accessible.
 Many of the freely available modules are subject to the Apache 2.0 license which even permits free commercial reuse.

-The fact that XSA does not have to be integrated as a new machine into the SAP landscape could prove to be strategically decisive factor.
-Customers migrating to S/4HANA cannot get around a HANA system anyway, which means XSA is “already there anyway”.
+The fact that SAP HANA XS Advanced (XSA) does not have to be integrated as a new machine into the SAP landscape could prove to be a strategically decisive factor.
+Customers migrating to S/4HANA cannot get around a HANA system anyway, which means the SAP HANA XSA architecture is “already there anyway”.
 Bearing in mind XSA also has access to the HANA database, other ideas come to mind: Why exchange data in JSON or XML format with the XSA web services via REST, why not simply implement the data exchange indirectly via a HANA database shared by XSA and S/4HANA?